 MDIF combines various data sources in order to get the most accurate picture of our and our clients' impact, with much of the data coming directly from clients.
-At the beginning of each calendar year, we approach MDIF-supported media with an annual comprehensive Impact Dashboard survey, which collects information on various aspects of their work, including their reporting on corruption, accountability and social issues in the preceding year.
-When a country or region in which a client is present holds a major election, we distribute a dedicated survey to collect information on the election reporting of our clients and the media environment in which the election takes place.
-We also rely on our internal quarterly monitoring: for example, sales and financial viability data are collected and updated regularly, with the final assessment for the year used for the annual analysis.
+At the beginning of each calendar year, we approach MDIF-supported media with an annual comprehensive Impact Dashboard survey, which collects information on various aspects of their work, including their reporting on corruption, accountability, social issues and elections in the preceding year.
+We also rely on our internal quarterly monitoring: for example, we regularly collect and update revenue and financial viability data, with the final assessment for the year used for the annual analysis.